gabrielemigliorinii/my-own-git/README.md

-# Building my own git, following build-your-own-x
+# Building my own git in python, following build-your-own-x

 ## Some commands: